-Madison County Schools, both private and parochial, have a variety of programs from which they can choose.
+Madison County Schools, both private and parochial, have a variety of collection programs and competitions from which they can choose.
 No school is the same, and each participates based on its resources, needs, and the interests of students and staff.
+In order to participate in the programs and competitions below, your school must be enrolled in the Green Schools Program.

 Helpful link: Trex School Recycling Challenge Page